Originally published Oct. 16, 2017

 “Paying off a student loan, like any other loan, is a positive step in building a strong credit history,” said Rod Griffin, director of Public Education at Experian, one of the three national credit bureaus.
 “Doing so demonstrates you are responsible in managing your debts, which is essential to qualifying for new credit accounts.”

 So even if your credit score drops slightly from closing out a student loan account, doing so will still likely benefit you financially in the long run.
 The only reason to delay would be if you need the strongest credit possible to qualify for a mortgage or similar product.

 Another reason is if you have other debt with higher interest rates, such as credit card debt, that you wish to prioritize first.
 If these reasons don’t apply to you, it’s probably in your best interest to pay off your student loans as fast as you can, even if your credit score will take a temporary dip.

 When I saw that my credit score had dropped a little from paying off just one loan, I wondered what would happen to my credit score once all my student loans were gone.
 Should I expect an even steeper drop, or would my credit score remain as is?

 Unfortunately, there’s no easy way to project exactly what will happen to your credit score once you’re done paying off your student loans.

 He noted that there are many variables that go into calculating your credit score.
-Your FICO score is comprised of your payment history (35%), amounts owed (30%), new credit (10%), length of credit history (15%), and the mix of credit in use (10%).
+Your FICO Score is comprised of the following: